avoutic/web-framework/docs/middlewares.md

 Middleware is executed in the order it is defined in the configuration file.
 The first middleware in the list is the last to be executed (end of the stack), and the last middleware in the list is the first to be executed (start of the stack).
 This means that middleware is entered and exited in a Last-In-First-Out (LIFO) order.

+During routing route-specific middleware, such as LoggedInMiddleware or AdminUserMiddleware can be added on top of the post_routing list.

 ### Example Configuration

 Most applications will use the following configuration: